-Board Meeting Content of the proposal and follow-up action Matters stipulated in Article 14-3 of the Securities and Exchange Law Objections or reservation by independent Directors also the legal representative of ETT, Mr. concurrently serves as the chairman of E' a Director, concurrently serves as a direct (HK), they abstained from voting in respect of of interests.
-After deduction of the number of voting due to their interests in this resolution, 4.
-After being appointed as the acting chain independent Director, consulted all attendin Directors, and the resolution was passed witho TT, and Mr. Pai for of Eastern As this resolution to Directors who a the number of ver- rman, Mr. Chen ng independent ut disagreement.
-Chin Chang, ia Technology avoid conflict ibstained from oters was only Ko Hung, an Directors and Voting results of the second to fifth resolution independent Directors approved the resolution.
-Directors and Fifth session First extraordinary Board meeting 27 September 2021 1.
-Proposed endorsements and guarantees for Eastern Asia Technology (HK) Limited by the Company Yes No 2.
-Proposed endorsements and guarantees for Eastech Electronics (HK) Limited by the Company Yes No Opinions of independent Directors: Nil.
-The Company's response to the opinions of independent Directors: Nil Voting results: Voting result of the first resolution: All attending Directors and independent Directors approved the resolution.
-Voting result of the second resolution: The resolution of the Audit Committee was approved such that, in respect of equity disposal transaction project, the creditors' rights and debt obligations shall be settled by 30 September, and as the majority of the creditors' rights and debt obligations, they shall be settled by 30 September; and that an application for an additional financing facility of US\$12,000,000 will be filed with China CITIC Bank and guaranteed by Eastech with an endorsement of US\$12,000,000.
+T Board Meeting Content of the proposal and follow-up action Matters stipulated in Article 14-3 of the Securities and Exchange Law Objections or reservation by independent Directors also the legal representative of ETT, Mr. Chang Tung I, a Director, concurrently serves as the chairman of ETT, and Mr. Pai Chin Chang, a Director, concurrently serves as a director of Eastern Asia Technology (HK), they abstained from voting in respect of this resolution to avoid conflict of interests.
+After deduction of the number of Directors who abstained from voting due to their interests in this resolution, the number of voters was only 4.
+After being appointed as the acting chairman, Mr. Chen Ko Hung, an independent Director, consulted all attending independent Directors and Directors, and the resolution was passed without disagreement.
+Voting results of the second to fifth resolutions: All attending Directors and independent Directors approved the resolution.
+Fifth session First extraordinary Board meeting 27 September 2021 Proposed endorsements and guarantees for Eastern Asia Technology (HK) Limited by the Company Yes No Proposed endorsements and guarantees for Eastech Electronics (HK) Limited by the Company Yes No Opinions of independent Directors: Nil.
+The Company's response to the opinions of inc lependent Directo ors: Nil Voting results: Voting result of the first resolution: All attended Directors approved the resolution. - Voting result of the second resolution: The resolution of the Audit Committee was approved such that, in respect of equity disposal transaction project, the creditors' rights and debt obligations shall be settled by 30 September, and as the majority of the creditors' rights and debt obligations were intra-company creditors' rights and debt obligations, they shall be settled by 30 September; and that an application for an additional financing facility of US\$12,000,000 will be filed with China CITIC Bank and guaranteed by Eastech with an endorsement of US\$12,000,000.
 The chairman consulted all attending Directors and independent Directors, and the resolution was passed without disagreement.
-Fifth session Twelfth meeting 25 October 2021 1.
-Change in the certified public accountant in line with the internal adjustment of Deloitte & Touche Taiwan Yes No 2.
-Proposed endorsements and guarantees for Eastech Electronics (HK) Limited by the Company Yes No
+Fifth session Twelfth meeting 25 October 2021 Change in the certified public accountant in line with the internal adjustment of Deloitte & Touche Taiwan Yes No Proposed endorsements and guarantees for Eastech Electronics (HK) Limited by the Company Yes No